ktully/eternity-keeper/README.md

 # Running
 Assuming you've already built the project and have a `target` directory now and have your Java 8 executable in your `PATH`, you can use `run.bat` to run the project.

+# Acknowledgements
+The icon used by Eternity Keeper was created by [Alexander Loginov](http://alexanderloginov.deviantart.com/).

+Pillars of Eternity uses the [SharpSerializer](http://www.sharpserializer.com/) library to serialize its saved game data.
+The [SharpSerializer](http://www.sharpserializer.com/) source code was therefore referenced heavily in the creation of the serialization implementation however the implementation cannot be considered a complete port as it is coupled tightly with the save game format and cannot function as a serializer/deserializer without it.